vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 ---
 **Modifiers:**
-- `assign()` — assigns the given value to the elements; any previous values will be replaced; invalidates any references, pointers, and iterators referring to contained elements.
+- `fill()` — assigns the given value to the elements; any previous values will be replaced; invalidates any references, pointers, and iterators referring to contained elements.
 - `swap()` — exchanges the contents of the container with other given container; doesn't cause iterators and references to associate with the other container.